Type of Hong Kong companies

 Like the good points in something, there are bad points in it as well.
 Below are the disadvantages of the sole proprietorship type of Hong Kong business:

-• Limited Life of the Business: Since there isn’t any perpetual succession of the sole proprietorship, if the owner expires, this company would cease to exist.
+- Limited Life of the Business: Since there isn’t any perpetual succession of the sole proprietorship, if the owner expires, the company would cease to exist.

-• Limited Capital: Since the only source of capital in this business is from the personal finances of the sole proprietor, and the company generated profits, the limited working in the company makes the growth and expansion hindered.
+- Limited Capital: Since the only source of capital in this business is from the personal finances of the sole proprietor, and the company generates profits, the limited working in the company makes the growth and expansion.

 Note: Startupr does not recommend this company type for non-Hong Kong resident as there are further difficulties in incorporation for people residing outside of Hong Kong.